Tokmak: Education

-The city has an educational institution where you can get a higher education: Tokmak Mechanical College of Zaporozhye National Technical University.
+The city has an educational institution where you can get a higher education: Tokmak Mechanical College of Zaporizhia National Technical University.
 There is also the Tokmak educational and consulting center of the National University of Shipbuilding.
 There are also 10 schools and 8 kindergartens.
 City secondary school No. 2 is named after a Hero of the Soviet Union Alexei N. Kot.

 Culture

-In Tokmak, there is a city cultural center, a city museum of local history, a public folk museum of OJSC "Pivddieselmash" (Diesal Plant), three public libraries, and children's music and art schools.
+In Tokmak, there is a city cultural center, a city museum of local history, a public folk museum of OJSC "Pivddieselmash" (Diesel Plant), three public libraries, and children's music and art schools.

 There are 21 groups of amateur artists and 6 clubs with more than 300 participants in the city's House of Culture.

 The decorative and applied art works of embroiderers V. M. Melai and Z. P. Fedan and the basket weaving of V. D. Olyzko were demonstrated at exhibitions in the cities of Zaporizhzhia and Kyiv.

 There are 17,307 exhibits in the city museum of local history, and 8,485 exhibits in the state museum.
 The city has 47 historical and artistic monuments.

 There is a local radio station and three local newspapers which cover the events of the city and the surrounding region.

 Economy

+Tokmak has historically been a centre of machine building and construction industry.

 Tokmak Solar Energy is large solar power plant with a 50 MW capacity.